aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/Week 2/readme.md

 3. **Optimization**:
    - Use gradient descent to minimize the cost function.
 Update rules are derived from the gradients of the cost function with respect to the latent factors.

-### Summary

-Binary collaborative filtering is useful for recommendation systems where interactions are implicit rather than explicit.
-It leverages binary interaction data to find similarities between users or items and make recommendations.
-Matrix factorization techniques can be adapted for binary data using logistic functions and appropriate cost functions.
-Evaluation metrics like Precision@K, Recall@K, and MAP help assess the performance of the recommendation system.